Grief is agony.

 The five stages of grief

-experience these all in this order, but you will find your own way to get
+them in a different order or find yourself dipping in and out of them; but you will find your own way to get

 Notice I said

 get through.
 Grief is not about getting over your loss.
-It is about
+Grief is about

 finding a way to live without the loved one's physical presence in your